 - Pick a strategy for reaching global audiences

 - Music Charts and Insights on YouTube

 Your contract with YouTube

-Note that further policies will also apply when you enable special features like monetization, live streaming, or the merch shelf.
+Note that further policies will also apply when you turn on certain features like monetization, live streaming, or Shopping.
 Don't forget that if you provide advertising or sponsorships to the service or incorporate paid promotions in your content, you’re also bound by our ad policies for advertisers.
 You can view all of our policies at any time by searching our Help Center.

 Communicating with YouTube